Buying the Right Harness

 To begin, you will want to purchase a cat-safe harness.
 There are many brands and prices of cat harnesses out there.
 The two most important factors when buying one is the size and the security.
-If your cat’s safety and comfort is top priority to you, price should not matter.
-The best harness on the market for cats is the Kitty Holster cat harness.
-They are priced at $24.95 and up depending on the color you choose.
-They can be purchased at http://www.kittyholster.com/.
-If you simply can’t afford that or do not want to invest that much money in the beginning of training, the standard figure 8 cat harness will do fine.
 There are a few different options in closures; the buckle, the snap-clips, and Velcro.
-They also come in different thicknesses and patterns, and can be found at most pet stores for under $10.
+They also come in different thicknesses, patterns, and can be found at most pet stores for under $10.
+The standard figure 8 cat harness will do fine for starting out.
 You will also want to purchase a lead to go with the harness.
 Do not use anything heavy and nothing too cheap.
 Most cat leads are around 4 feet long.
 You can also purchase a retractable lead that has extended lengths of up to 30 feet, but this is not a good idea if your cat is just learning how to walk on a leash.

 Once you have the harness and lead purchased and home with you, do not directly put it on your cat.
 You will want the cat to get used to it as an object first.
 To do this, simply place it where your cat eats or where he/she sleeps most often.
 This will allow your cat to smell it, investigate it, and associate it with comfort.
 After doing this for a few days you can begin to allow your cat to wear it.
 When putting it on your cat, do it slowly, calmly, and with low-pitched talking.
 Reassure them they are not being punished because most adult/older cats will not like the idea of wearing one at first.
 Once you have the harness on your cat, feed it some of its favorite treats.
 Allow your cat to walk around the house wearing the harness and adjust the tightness to fit them snugly but without putting too much pressure under the front legs.